 The directors of the Corporation are nominated by Shareholders of the Corporation at each annual meeting of shareholders.
 All directors serve until the next annual meeting or until a successor is elected or appointed, unless his position is earlier vacated.
-The Board currently consists of five (5) directors, all of whom are standing for re-election.
-The name, residence, date of appointment, principal occupation, and number of Common Shares beneficially owned or over which control or direction is exercised directly or indirectly, with respect to each of the five (5) nominees as directors of the Corporation is set forth below.
+The Board currently consists of six (6) directors, all of whom are standing for re-election.
+The name, residence, date of appointment, principal occupation, five year occupational history (where applicable) and number of Common Shares beneficially owned or over which control or direction is exercised directly or indirectly, with respect to each of the six (6) nominees as directors of the Corporation is set forth below.